sci-visus/MSCEER/README.md

 - steepest *build discrete gradient using relaxed version of Robin's lower stars algorithm.*
 - ondemandaccurate *first numerically integrate to get a souce/destination field, then apply constrainted Robin's steepest descent to build gradient that "respects" this.
 User can choose which asc/dsc manfolds should be computed accurately.*
 - ondemandaccurate2d *same as above for 2d examples.*
-- convergent *get "accuaracy" through region-growing, using the integrated probability of reaching a critical point to get accurate separatrices."
+- convergent *get "accuaracy" through region-growing, using the integrated probability of reaching a critical point to get accurate separatrices.*

 After a discrete gradient is computed, to compute the MS complex or any features, use one of the "extractXXX" projects.
 These really are examples of how to use in your own C++ projects. "extractmsc" probably has the template for what most people want to do - load a discrete gradient, compute the MS complex, build a simplification hierarchy, and iterate over features at simplification thresholds.